lttitus/SliderPuzzle/README.md

 # SliderPuzzle
 A simple slider puzzle that I created in Java.
 It supports local and remote images of any resolution.
-Run configurations will be listed  in the README.

 Run Configurations: ('#' and '$' should not be included during the run process.)<br>
 "java Start" - Starts a new 4 x 4 Slider Puzzle with White pieces.<br>